Skip to main content

 When the server starts, validate that the node-id is as expected, then change the roster of any SC namespace intending to include this server.

-Strong consistency should be used carefully with expiration.
+SC should be used carefully with expiration.
 For background on expiration and eviction, see Definition of expiration and eviction.

 namespace test {